vmware/terraform-provider-avi/website/docs/r/avi_botconfigconsolidator.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of this consolidator.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `description` - (Optional) Human-readable description of this consolidator.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `script` - (Optional) Script that consolidates results from all bot decision components.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) The unique identifier of the tenant to which this consolidator belongs.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.

 ### Timeouts